Elefor Massage Gun Review

 Let’s talk about the Elefor massage gun’s amplitude.

-Amplitude refers to how far the device’s head moves back and forth as it revs.
+Amplitude refers to the distance (mm) the device’s head moves back and forth when in action.

-Although the manufacturer advertises an amplitude of 12mm, our testing revealed that the actual amplitude is closer to 8-9mm, indicating that the massage gun delivers relatively shallow strokes.
+Although the manufacturer advertises an amplitude of 12 mm, our testing revealed that the actual amplitude is between 8 and 9 mm, indicating that the sport massager delivers relatively shallow strokes.

-But, all is not lost at this point.
-Vibrations can still be effective for deep tissue if the device is able to rev very fast (usually above 3200 rpm).
+But all is not lost at this point.
+Vibrations can still be effective for deep tissue massage when the massager machine revs very fast (usually above 3000 RPM).

-And, if the stall force is there, the device can be pressed against the muscle without slowing down, so it can effectively deliver a reasonably powerful treatment.
+If a considerable stall force is present, the muscle massager can be pressed against the skin without slowing it down, delivering a reasonably powerful treatment.

 How much stall force can you expect from the Elefor massage gun?
 We’ll find out soon, for now let’s see if it can rev fast enough.

-And, while it does have 20 speeds, we’re not big fans of having that many.
-It’s just another thing to wow customers, but cycling through all those speeds can be frustrating, especially since there’s lots of tapping to change speeds.
+While it does have 20 speeds, we’re not big fans of having that many.
+It’s just another way to wow customers, but cycling through all those speeds can be frustrating, especially since there’s lots of tapping to change speeds.

-When you combine this with the shallow amplitude we talked about earlier, don’t expect Theragun-like performance.
+When you combine this with the shallow amplitude we talked about earlier, don’t expect a Theragun-like performance.

 In our hands-on testing, we found the Elefor massage gun to be as basic as a massage gun can get.
-It can probably help with a sore neck or shoulder, or be used on a surface-level to warm up soft tissues3 and get the blood going.
+It can probably help with trapezius muscle pain or tension in the neck and shoulders or be used on a surface level to warm up soft tissues and get the blood going.

-But in our experience, it’s definitely not a deep tissue massage gun.
+But in our experience, It’s not a deep tissue massage gun.
 Both the amplitude and intensity are too low to make it a worthy choice for serious athletes or people with chronic pain.

 Stall Force

-Unfortunately, our testing brought no good news here.
-The stall force (a massage gun’s ability to withstand pressure) proved to be low, as expected, and even on the first speed, it slowed down with the slightest pressure or contact with the skin.
+Unfortunately, our testing did not yield any good news.
+As expected, the stall force (a massage gun’s ability to withstand pressure) proved to be low, and even at the first speed, it slowed down with the slightest pressure or contact with the skin.

 While we found further speeds slightly better, they’re still not enough.
-We think it could maybe have 15-20lbs. of stall force.
-Even though it revs up to 2900rpm, it slows down a lot when pressure is exerted.
+We think it could have 15 – 20 lbs. of stall force.
+Even though it revs up to 2900 RPM, it slows down a lot when pressure is exerted.

-So, once again, in our opinion the Elefor massage gun falls short when it comes to delivering deep hits or deep-tissue frequency.
-The amplitude is low, and the stall force isn’t enough to handle pressure, which means you might not get the relief you’re looking for.
+Once again, the Elefor massage gun fails to deliver deep tissue massage.
+The amplitude is low, and the stall force isn’t enough to handle pressure, so you might not get the relief you want.

-If you’re in need of a device that can handle pressure and deliver a deep tissue massage, you may want to consider more powerful massage guns .
+If you need a sports massager that can withstand pressure and deliver the best deep-tissue massage, you may consider more powerful massage guns.

 What does this kind of performance mean?

-In our extensive testing, we found the Elefor massage gun to be quite basic and somewhat underwhelming in its performance.
-Despite its budget-friendly price tag, the old adage “you get what you pay for” certainly applies here.
+Our extensive testing found the Elefor massage gun to be quite basic and somewhat underwhelming in its performance.
+Despite being an affordable massage gun, the old adage “you get what you pay for” certainly applies here.

-Our hands-on experience revealed a low amplitude, which meant that the device failed to deliver the deep hits we were expecting.
-Though the massage gun was capable of revving up to 2900rpm, we noticed a considerable slowdown when any pressure was applied, suggesting it isn’t suited for deep-tissue frequency.
+Our hands-on experience revealed a low amplitude, meaning the muscle massager failed to deliver the expected deep tissue massage.
+Though the massage gun could rev up to 2900 RPM, we noticed a considerable slowdown when applying any pressure, suggesting it isn’t suited for deep-tissue massage.

-The simplicity of the Elefor massage gun may be appealing for those looking for a more affordable option, but our tests have shown that there are other budget-friendly massage guns on the market that offer superior specifications.
+The Elefor massage gun’s simplicity may appeal to those seeking a more affordable option.
+Still, our tests have shown that other budget-friendly massage guns offer superior specifications.

-Given its price point, our initial impressions of the device were fairly positive.
-However, as we continued to put it through its paces, we noticed an increase in the noise levels – a common trend we’ve seen with cheaper guns.
-Our measurements indicated a noise range between 60dB to 70dB.
+Our initial impressions of the device were fairly positive, given its price point.
+However, as we continued to use it, we noticed increased noise levels—a common trend in a cheap massage gun.
+Our measurements indicated a noise range between 60 dB and 70 dB.

-Over time, we identified that the rattling noise amplified as the gaskets on the attachments began to wear out and the motor parts loosened.
-This resulted in an increased volume when the device was applied to the body.
+Over time, we identified that the rattling noise amplified as the attachment gaskets began to wear out and the motor parts loosened.
+This resulted in an increased noise when the muscle massager was applied to the body.

 To put it in perspective, we’ve tested devices that produced even more noise.
-For instance, the Fitrx massage gun was noticeably louder in comparison.
+For instance, the Fitrx massage gun was noticeably louder than the others.

-Let’s talk about the battery of the Elefor massage gun.
-The 2000 mAh battery isn’t a lot of juice, especially when you compare it to other options on the market.
+Let’s discuss the Elefor massage gun’s battery.
+Its 2000 mAh capacity isn’t a lot of juice, especially compared to other budget massage guns on the market.

 For example, the Sportneer D9 Elite, one of the alternatives we’ve tested, has a 3350 mAh battery, which is over a third bigger.
 The Urikar Pro 2, another alternative, has a 2600 mAh battery.

-So, don’t expect more than 1 hour of use, maybe 2 if used on low speeds (however, we feel that this device stalls too easily to be used on low speeds for an extended period).
+So, don’t expect more than one hour of use, maybe two if used at low speeds (however, the Elefor muscle massager stalls too easily to be used at low speeds for an extended period).

 If you’re looking for a better battery, take a look at the alternatives below.